TylerJH-IT/osticket-prereqs/README.md

 </p>
 <p>

 <h3> 23.)
-Once we have the extensions enabled in IIS we are going to want to rename one of the files in our osTicket folder.
-Go into the file explorer and search for C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php Once we have found the file we are going to rename ost-sampleconfig.php to ost-config.php<h3>
+Once we have the extensions enabled in IIS we are going to want to rename one of the files in our osTicket folder. <h3>

+  - Go into the file explorer and search for C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php
+  - Once we have found the file we are going to rightclick on it, then leftclick rename and change ost-sampleconfig.php to ost-config.php

 <h3>                                  </h3>